 Our degrees combine sociology and social anthropology.
 We make sure that our degrees are broad in scope and flexible through a wide range of optional modules.

 Students on our undergraduate and postgraduate taught programmes benefit from research-led teaching.
 Whatever level you are studying, you will have a chance to meet all our staff.
 This includes internationally renowned senior professors and up-and-coming younger lecturers.

-Like our students, we come from several national backgrounds, and our teaching and research interests reflect today’s global sociology.
-Our strengths in the core areas of sociology are evident in current topics like identity, health and illness, environmental issues, sexuality, race, and contemporary social change.
+With staff from many national backgrounds our teaching and research reflect today’s global sociology.
+Our strengths in the core areas of sociology are evident in current topics like:

-Several staff and some of our PhD students also belong to PEALS, the highly successful Policy, Ethics & Life Sciences Research Centre.
-Other Sociology staff link with the Institute of Health and Society and the Newcastle Institute for Research on Sustainability.
+Several staff and PhD students belong to the highly successful Policy, Ethics & Life Sciences Research Centre (PEALS).
+Other Sociology staff link with the Institute of Health and Society and the Newcastle Institute for Sustainability.

 The current Head of Sociology is Professor Janice McLaughlin.